chetan6780/Complete-Preparation/Leetcode/README.md

 ### O(N) Time O(N) Space optimization

-- Use map to store if the number appeard before or not.
+- Use map to store if the number appeared before or not.
-- If it appeard add frequency to ans.else add it to map.
+- If it appeared add frequency to ans.else add it to map.

 ---